PennLINC/PennLINC.github.io/docs/DataTasks/FetchingYourData.md

 You should check your PMACS account before you try to clone any static data.
 First ensure that you can log into pmacs with a normal SSH session.
 This verifies that you have the correct username and password.
-Below, use the complete url to bblsub:
+Consult with the Informatics Team or your PI to obtain the name of the login node you should use.

 ```
 $ ssh [username]@[login node name].pmacs.upenn.edu
 ```

-Once you have verified that you can access bblsub, check that you have access to the group for the static data you want to access by running the `groups` command.
+Once you have verified that you can access the login node, check that you have access to the group for the static data you want to access by running the `groups` command.

 ```